NVIDIA-AI-IOT/GreenMachine/XLT/README.md

 ### Keyboard Shortcuts
-`Del` - Deletes the most recently placed bounding box in the current image `Esc` - De-focuses all textboxes and reloads class names ` ➡️ ` - Goes to the next image
+`Del` - Deletes the most recently placed bounding box in the current image

+`Esc` - De-focuses all textboxes and reloads class names

+` ➡️ ` - Goes to the next image

 ` ⬅️ ` - Goes to the previous image

 `1-9` - Switches the current class to that number

+### Convert to TFRecord

+If you want to use your XLT labels for training Tensorflow models, you can convert them to TFRecord with `kitti-to-tfrecord.py`.

+Just change the following 3 variables in the script to configure the conversion:

+data_path - the path to your dataset.
+Do not include the `/labels/` folder

+class_key - Change this dict to match the class numbers used in XLT to their names.
+Format for each item is as follows, with each item on a new line separated by commas:

+`[class number]: b[class name]`

+saveas_filename - the name fo the file to save.
+The file naming format is as follows:

+`[name].tfrecord`

+To run the script, just run `python kitti-to-tfrecord.py`